 This course provides the complete understanding of the new product development process.
 The class teaches students a three-phase planning framework.
 Phase 1 addresses front-end planning topics of business objectives, market opportunity assessment, concept development, and the business plan development.
 Phase 2 focuses on the new product development program management, the internal organizational issues of financial justification, organizational dynamics and communications, development program execution, and manufacturing.
-The final phase describes the business program management, including product portfolio, pricing and market share, growth strategies, product maintenance, production-based quality management, product liability, and product life-cycle management.
+The final phase describes the business program management, including product portfolio, pricing and market share, growth strategies, product management.
 It focuses the commercialization process including pre-launch preparations, the actual product launch, and product management.
 At the end of the class, it provides a checklist for the entire process for students to easily apply to the real world.
 This class gives students the concept, tools and real examples for them to learn, internalized and apply to their real jobs.